code-423n4/2022-09-nouns-builder-findings/data/CodingNameKiki-G.md

-1. Storing "setting.timebuffer" into uint cache in the function createBid() can save a decent amount of gas.
+1. Storing "setting.timebuffer" into uint cache in the function createBid() can save gas.

 In the following function, setting.timebuffer should be cached as it is read several times.